atari-monk/battleship-js/docs/log.md

 - feat(fleet_grid): refactor event handling by introducing EventAttacher class for improved event management and separation of concerns

 - Total 4 hours 11 min (251 minutes)

+#### 22

+1.
+- PlacementHandler, SRP, fix config.
+- 20 min
+- 13:53 - 14:33
+- feat(fleet_grid): refactor event handling by removing PlacementHandler and introducing FleetPaintOnHoverEventHandler and FleetPlacementClickEventHandler for improved event management and separation of concerns